Finer sub-Planck structures and displacement sensitivity of SU(1,1) circular states: SU(1,1) SUPERPOSITIONS

-The case with $\overline{n} = 4$ in Eq.~(\ref{eq:generic_ov}) determines the sensitivity of the SU(1,1) compass state, as shown in Fig.~\ref{fig:fig3}(b).
-Similar descriptions apply to the SU(1,1) compass state, which we summarize here: When compared to the SU(1,1) cat state, the overlap of the compass state can attain orthogonality for displacements $\delta \simeq \frac{1}{k}$ along any arbitrary direction in phase space.
+The case with $N = 4$ in Eq.~(\ref{eq:generic_ov}) determines the sensitivity of the SU(1,1) compass state, as shown in Fig.~\ref{fig:fig3}(b).
+When compared to the SU(1,1) cat state, the overlap of the compass state can attain orthogonality for displacements $\delta \simeq \frac{1}{k}$ nearly along any arbitrary direction in phase space.
 This suggests directional independence in sensitivity enhancement, providing advantages over cat states.
-However, as observed, the distinguishability occur in tile-like regions (see the central region of Fig.~\ref{fig:fig3}(b) in the right panel, which is marked with a green dot) reveals the nonuniformity of displacements causing orthogonality of the state.
-This indicates the imperfections associated with state’s sensitivity in detecting such minor displacements, as the behavior is not perfectly isotropic.
-Some directions offer more resolution than others.
+However, as observed, the distinguishability occurs in tile-like regions (see the central region of Fig.~\ref{fig:fig3}(b) in the right panel, which is marked with a green dot), revealing the nonuniformity of displacements causing orthogonality of the state.
+This indicates the imperfections associated with the sensitivity of state sensitivity in detecting such minor displacements, as the state's sensitivity is not perfectly isotropic.
+Some directions offer more enhancements than others.